cascadiajs/cascadiajs-2022/src/views/content/conference/startup-fair.md

 ---
 ![Moovweb at CascadiaJS 2019](/images/past/cjs19-moovweb.jpg)

 This year, we are inviting early stage startups to apply for a booth at our first ever Startup Fair!
-This event will take place after dinner on the evening of August 31st and run from 7pm - 10pm.
+This event will take place after dinner on the evening of September 1st and run from 7pm - 10pm.
 The purpose of this event is to showcase early stage startup building the next generation of developer tools to our community.

 The application process is easy, just tell us a little bit about what you're building.
 Applications will be accepted on a rolling basis and will either close on <span class="highlight warning">Friday, July 1</span> or once we hit our cap of 5 startups, so please don't delay.
 Startups who are invited to participate in the Startup Fair will recieve: